gui-janssens/Flutter-Web-Reminders/README.md

 ## F.A.Q.

 ### Is it necessary to connect to a backend?
-No, this is a simply frontend exercise.
+No, this is a frontend only exercise.

 ### How do you evaluate the exercise?
 For every exercise we have two senior frontend engineers from our team reviewing the code and the functionality and giving a score for each line item as shown in the previous table.